francescosilvano/ReCo2/README.md

 - Standardizing the data format
 - Data transformation, including aggregating early data and converting units

-Two subsets were created: "filtered_owid" for the levels of CO2 and "filtered_energy" for the levels of TWh of energy produced in a specific year.
+Two subsets were created: "filtered_owid" for CO2 levels and "filtered_energy" for the TWh of energy produced in a specific year.

 ## Statistical Analysis